CtrlK

 Specificity

-Names the domain (ClickHouse database) and mentions some actions like 'query optimization, analytics, and data engineering best practices' but these are broad categories rather than concrete specific actions like 'write aggregation queries' or 'configure table engines'.
+Names the domain (ClickHouse database) and some general action areas (query optimization, analytics, data engineering best practices), but doesn't list specific concrete actions like 'write MergeTree table definitions' or 'optimize GROUP BY queries'.

 2 / 3